Penicillium camemberti

 Penicillium camemberti is a species of fungus in the genus Penicillium.
-It is used in the production of Camembert, Brie, Langres, Coulommiers, and Cambozola cheeses, on which colonies of P. camemberti form a hard, white crust.
+It is used in the production of soft-ripened cheeses, including Camembert, Brie, Langres, Coulommiers, and Cambozola, on which colonies of P. camemberti form a hard, white crust.
 It is responsible for giving these cheeses their distinctive flavors.
 An allergy to the antibiotic penicillin does not necessarily imply an allergy to cheeses made using P. camemberti.

 When making soft cheese that involves P. camemberti, the mold may be mixed into the ingredients before being placed in the molds, or it may be added to the outside of the cheese after it is removed from the cheese molds.
 P. camemberti is responsible for the soft, buttery texture of Brie and Camembert, but a too high concentration may lead to an undesirable bitter taste.

 Using PCR techniques, cheese manufacturers can control cheesemaking by monitoring the mycelial growth of P. camemberti.
 This is particularly significant, as controlling the growth is important to maintain desirable levels of compounds for flavor and to keep toxicity at a safe level.

 History

 The fungus was first described by Dr. Charles Thom in 1906.
 It is considered to be a great subject for experiments and tests, as the fungus thrives well in artificial situations, creates dense, enzymatic mycelia, and is readily available in markets from cheeses.
 P. camemberti is also important economically for the cheese industry.

+The fungus originated through artificial selection of P. biforme around 1900, which in turn was a result of artificial selection among P. fuscoglaucum.

+The complete genome sequence of P. camemberti was published in 2014.

+In 2024, the French National Centre for Scientific Research warned that the spore-producing ability of albino strains of P. camemberti has declined due to prolonged vegetative reproduction.
+The Norman cheese industry now struggles to find enough spores to inoculate their cheese with.

+Taxonomy

 Twenty-four isolates of Penicillium species are known, resulting in “considerable taxonomic confusion”.
 However, these strains are only antigenically related, having similarities in micromorphology, growth rates, toxin production, and the ability to grow in water and at low temperatures.
-These isolate can be grouped into nine subdivisions below the species level.
-This indicates that P. commune Thom is the wild-type, or the strain occurring in nature, ancestor of P. camemberti.
-The complete genome sequence of P. camemberti was published in 2014.
+These isolates can be grouped into nine subdivisions below the species level.

+There is some degree of disagreement on how to delimit P. camemberti from closely related species, namely P. biforme, P. fuscoglaucum, and P. caseifulvum.